ucsb-pstat115/web/index.md

 In this course, we will explore the data science lifecycle: question formulation, data collection & cleaning, exploratory data analysis & visualization, statistical inference and prediction, and decision-making.

-**Instructor:** Professor Alexander Franks

-**Prerequisites:** PSTAT 120B, PSTAT 126

-**Catalog description:** An introduction to the Bayesian approach to statistical inference, its theoretical foundations and comparison to classical methods.
-Topics include parameter estimation, testing, prediction and computational methods (Markov Chain Monte Carlo simulation).
-Emphasis on concepts, methods and data analysis.
-Extensive use of the R programming language and examples from the social, biological and physical sciences to illustrate concepts.

-**Programming experience:** Intermediate familiarity with R and Rmarkdown is required.

-Learning by doing will require software documentation, experimenting by trial-and-error, and lots of debugging.
-We are looking for self-motivated students with diverse interests in data science.

-Link to this page: <https://ucsb-pstat115.github.io/web>

-# Syllabus <a name="top"></a>

 This document and others linked within it should be your PRIMARY source for understanding the expectations of this course.
 Be sure to read it *carefully*.
 You must contact the instructor for clarification if you receive information from any other source that is in contradiction to what is provided below.